opiproject/opi-prov-life/COORDINATION.md

 ### NVMe

 The NVMe device driver will poll the CSTS.rdy bit to ensure that infrastructure backend is ready before reading or writing.

+### idpf

+The idpf device will come up with the link down, and will notify the driver that it is ready by bringing the link up.
+The driver will wait to send on the device until the link is brought up.

+### Summary

+- **Pros:** No assumptions or changes required on the host, including BIOS.
+Infrastructure devices can be used to provision the host they are running inside.
+Devices presented can be standard and/or software defined.
+- **Cons:** The infrastructure device needs to follow the PCI spec, including meeting the timing constraints around enumeration.
+Dynamic adding and deleting devices on the PCI bus via hot plug requires BIOS configuration.

 ## 3: Out-band via platform BMC